Open-source action broker for AI agents

 Requested scope exceeds allowed action policy

-BROKER: Request denied
+OPENSCOPE: Request denied

 Action: delete_user_data | Scope: all accounts | Confirmation: missing